Differentiable Inductive Logic Programming in High-Dimensional Space: Conclusion Future Work

 \section{Conclusion \& Future Work}

-The main contribution of this work (\textit{Hypothesis} 1) is providing strong evidence that additional templating (beyond what is necessary) improves performance.
-Verification of this hypothesis used $\delta$ILP$_2$, our modified version $\delta$ILP.
+The main contribution of this work (\textit{Hypothesis} 1) is strong evidence that additional templating (beyond what is necessary) improves performance.
+Verification of this hypothesis used $\delta$ILP$_2$, our modified version of $\delta$ILP.
 We performed our experiments using reduced language bias compared to the experiments presented in~\cite{dilp1}.
 Furthermore, we used the same generic template for all predicate definitions learned by the system.
 This choice makes some tasks significantly more difficult.
-Additionally, we verified that the performance gains were not simply due to properties shared with weight re-initialization when using a task-specific number of templates during the learning process (\textit{Hypothesis} 2).
+Additionally, we verified that the performance gains were not simply due to properties shared with weight re-initialization when using a task-specific number of templates during learning (\textit{Hypothesis} 2).

-During experimentation, we noticed that the difficulty of the task did not correlate well with the number of intensional predicates needed to solve it but rather with the arity and the necessity of an existential variable.
+During experimentation, we noticed that the difficulty of the task did not correlate well with the number of learned predicate definitions needed to solve it but rather with the arity and the necessity of a body-only variable.
 Therefore, we tested this conjecture using the tasks $Y=X+2$ and $Y=X+4$.
 While both systems solve $Y=X+2$, performance drastically drops for $Y=X+4$, which only requires learning two invented predicates.
 Note, \textit{0=X mod 5} requires learning four invented predicates and is easily solved by $\delta$ILP$_2$.
-This observation highlights the challenging tasks for such inductive synthesis approaches (\textit{Hypothesis} 3) and suggests a direction for future investigation.
+This observation highlights the challenging tasks for such synthesis approaches (\textit{Hypothesis} 3) and suggests a direction for future investigation.

 As a continuation of our investigation, we plan to integrate ILP with Deep Neural Networks as a hybrid system that is trainable end-to-end through backpropagation.
 The Authors of $\delta$ILP presented the first steps in~\cite{dilp1}.
 One can imagine the development of a network inferring a discrete set of objects in an image \cite{facebook_object_detection}, or integration with Transformer-based \cite{transformer} language models that produce atoms $\delta$ILP$_2$ can process.
 This research direction can lead to a network that responds to natural language queries based on a datalog database.
+Also, as part of planned investigations, we consider an ablation study to show that the improved performance is indeed due to large-scale predicate invention and a scalability analysis to test the limits of the approach.